zankia/damas-core/3-API-reference.md

 * `skip` _(optional)_ https://docs.mongodb.org/v3.0/reference/method/cursor.skip/
 * `callback` _(optional)_ _(js only)_ function to call to perform an asynchronous search.
 If undefined, a synchronous read is performed.
 * returns arrays of matching indexes

+We expose the MongoDB find and cursor methods here in order to provide a powerful search with many options.
+It is only available when the server runs a MongoDB database to store the data.

 > In order to use regular expressions, and because the JSON format only accept strings and has no type for regular expressions, we use strings with the prefix REGEX_ to indicate to the server that it must convert it to a RegExp object before executing the Mongo query.
 To add options to regular expressions, prefer the syntax RX_`expression`_RX`options`.